mathworks-ref-arch/matlab-dockerfile/README.md

     * [matlab-installer](alternates/matlab-installer) is an example of a Dockerfile that uses the matlab installer rather than mpm to install MATLAB in the container, allowing the installation of some toolboxes that are not currently supported by mpm.
     * [building-on-matlab-docker-image](alternates/building-on-matlab-docker-image) is an example of a Dockerfile that builds on top of the [MATLAB Container Image on Docker Hub](https://hub.docker.com/r/mathworks/matlab), to install extra toolboxes.
     * [non-interactive](alternates/non-interactive) is an example of a Dockerfile that licenses MATLAB using MATLAB batch licensing tokens, facilitating the execution of MATLAB in non-interactive environments.
+    * [matlab-container-offline-install](alternates/matlab-container-offline-install/) shows you how to build and customize a Docker container for MATLAB and its toolboxes in an offline environment.

 * Enable additional capabilities using the [MATLAB Dependencies repository](https://github.com/mathworks-ref-arch/container-images/tree/master/matlab-deps).
 For some workflows and toolboxes, you must specify dependencies.
 You must do this if you want to do any of the following tasks: